 - Go to https://www.naturalreaders.com/ using your preferred browser

 - Click on “Go To Online Reader”

-- Drag the PDF file attached to this email and drop in the text box on the natural readers website as per the instructions
+- Drag the PDF file above and drop in the text box on the natural readers website as per the instructions

 - You can choose the accent and the speed of the reader

 - Go to the page or article that you wish to have read out and ‘play’ and ‘pause’ as you would with any other audio file.

 We trust that you find something of interest in this issue.

 Understanding the Pfizer/BioNTech COVID-19 Vaccine

 Staff of the Nathaniel Centre

 Brief background re the Pfizer/BioNTech vaccine and its use in Aotearoa.
 This article updates earlier information in light of the most recent research ....